Gearank – Music Gear Information for Live Performance or Studio

 Yamaha MD-BT01 connected to a Boss SY1000 Pedal for use with the a Looper app

-I connected a number of my MIDI devices with the unit and they all connected reliably and worked well.
-My trusty old Ensoniq SQ-80's polyphonic aftertouch flowed through perfectly to apps that can use it like Moog's Animoog Z. The weighted digital piano came through on Garageband quite smoothly and I struggled to tell whether any latency was due to unfamiliar resistance of the keys or BLE MIDI.
-Even a multieffects pedal worked for controlling the 'Loopy' app.
-It also works well for transmitting MIDI 'system exclusive' messages which is often something that can trip up MIDI adapters.
+I connected several of my MIDI devices with the unit; they all connected reliably and worked well.
+My trusty old Ensoniq SQ-80's polyphonic aftertouch flowed through perfectly to apps that can use it like Moog's Animoog Z. The weighted digital piano came through on Garageband quite smoothly, and I struggled to tell whether any latency was due to the unfamiliar resistance of the keys or BLE MIDI.
+Even a multi-effects pedal worked to control the 'Loopy' app.
+It also works well for transmitting MIDI' system exclusive' messages, which can often trip up MIDI adapters.

 Some people have reported issues with 'jitter' - random small changes in latency.
-In practice I haven't experienced this as an issue and most owners don't have problems.
-However if you're an especially precise player or looking to use this for percussion then it could be a good idea to trial BLE MIDI before committing your entire setup to it.
+I haven't experienced this as an issue, and most owners don't have problems.
+However, if you're an exact player or looking to use this for percussion, then it could be a good idea to trial BLE MIDI before committing your entire setup to it.

 Minor jitter issues aside, this is a good piece of gear that helps you reduce your cable clutter.
 It also helps that it is one of the most popular MIDI interfaces available.